-- As per sec.
-2(107), taxable person means a person who is registered or liable to be registered u/s 22 or sec.
-24. - As per sec.
-2(105), supplier in relation to any goods or services or both, shall mean the person supplying the said goods or services or both and shall include an agent acting as such on behalf of such supplier in relation to the goods or services or both supplied; - As per sec.
-2(108), taxable supply means a supply of goods or services or both which is leviable to tax under this Act; - GST Act extends to the whole of India.
+- O As per sec.
+2(108), taxable supply means a supply of goods or services or both which is leviable to tax under this Act; - O GST Act extends to the whole of India.
 As per sec.
-2(56), "India" means. - the territory of India as referred to in article 1 of the Constitution, - its territorial waters11, seabed and sub-soil underlying such waters, continental shelf, exclusive economic zone or any other maritime zone as referred to in the Territorial Waters, Continental Shelf, Exclusive Economic Zone and other Maritime Zones Act, 1976, and - the air space above its territory and territorial waters ;
+2(56), "India" means. - the territory of India as referred to in article 1 of the Constitution, - its territorial waters13, seabed and sub-soil underlying such waters, continental shelf, exclusive economic zone or any other maritime zone as referred to in the Territorial Waters, Continental Shelf, Exclusive Economic Zone and other Maritime Zones Act, 1976, and - the air space above its territory and territorial waters;